Batman Beyond: Return of the Joker (video game): Gameplay and depth

+Difficulty and combat

 Reviews of the Nintendo 64 and Game Boy Color versions revealed beating it in a very short of amount time, most commonly within one-to-two hours.
 On the other hand, reviews of the PlayStation reported a difficulty spike by the second level, and claimed it was very hard, made worse by the lack of a save feature.
 Some reviewers attributed the short length and easy challenge to another commonly critique'd aspect, the enemies' low intelligence, which IGN's Matt Casamassina assumed there was not any.
 Orlando, as well as journalists from Jeuxvideo.com, reported opponents not moving even if Batman was a short distance away, and Ryan of Electronic Gaming Monthly wrote some enemies did not defend themselves even if Batman punches them multiple times.

 Liu and N64 Magazine's Alan Maddrell claimed the Defensive suit was overpowered to the point where enemies and bosses, even the final Joker, were defeated within seconds.
-In the Playstation version, Ryan revealed an inability to come in contact with enemies, yet the "incredibly stupid" foes still manage to hit the player even when moving.
+In the PlayStation version, Ryan revealed an inability to come in contact with enemies, yet the "incredibly stupid" foes still manage to hit the player even when moving.
 Nix criticized the lack of up-and-down attacks in the Game Boy Color release, which meant enemies had the same handicap and thus "have to foolishly line up for their beating".
 Osborne was more positive towards the foes in the Game Boy Color game; while acknowledging the inability to attack vertically and the "samey" enemy patterns, he lauded the boss battles, particularly the dynamics added to them by the surrounding terrain.